 Tax write-offs reduce your taxable income, meaning more money in your pocket and a smaller check written to the IRS.
 Because the taxes you owe are essentially a percentage of your business income, the lower that number is, the less you will owe.

 Tax write-offs aren’t just for business expenses either.
 Write-offs can also include claimable expenses on your individual taxes to reduce your taxable income.
-If you’re unsure what expenses you can write off, a CPA can help you prepare for tax season.
+If you’re unsure what expenses you can write off, you may consider consulting a CPA to help you categorize your expenses and identify qualifying deductions.

 There are two categories of tax write-offs: deductible business expenses and personal itemized deductions.
 While one is for your business and the other for your personal income tax, it’s important to understand the difference between them to ensure you use them to your advantage.